-We believe that our music has the ability to move and inspire people from all cultures and walks of life.
-Perth Symphony challenges traditions and creates powerful, compelling performances that are often unexpected and always truly memorable.
+We are unique amongst orchestras and believe that music has the ability to move and inspire people from all cultures and walks of life.
+We challenge traditions and create powerful, compelling performances.

 Music for Everyone